Chances are, you’ve been focusing your learning activities to prepare you for communication with grown-up French folks.

 9. zizi — (m.)
 This is the willy or wee-wee; la bite is the slang that older kids and grown-ups use for the penis, and le pénis is the standard word.

 10. prout (m.) — This is a fart, and also, according to the French ear, the onomatopoeia for the sound you make while performing one.
 I personally find it a challenge to even form that French r and particular ou vowel sound with my front end.
+It helps to listen for them on FluentU.

 11. pipi — (m.)
 This is wee, that is, the childish term for urine.
 Grown-ups may call it la pisse, and doctors, l’urine.